 Walking around the town.
 San Pedro de Atacama is not a big town but there are some nice things to see like the Square (Plaza de San Pedro de Atacama), the church, the meteorite museum.
 There are many nice coffee shops and restaurants in the town where you can chill out between the tours.

 Things to do in the Atacama with a tour

 Hot air balloon ride.
 It’s always an incredible experience to observe a natural wonder like a desert or a lake from the air.
 The bizarre landscape of Atacama is a great place to do a ride.
+This type of landscape always looks amazing from the air.
 The tours leave very early in the morning, 5am-5.30am in order to make it for the sunrise.
 Just imagine the waste desert of the Atacama with the sun rising over the horizon.
 Tours run year-round, price CLP 215 000/US$315 per person.

 Climbing Cerro Toco.
 Cerro Toco is a real giant, 5600m mountain close to the border with Bolivia.
 Due to its accessibility, it’s the most climbed mountain in the Andes.
 Unlike many 5000m peaks where you start the climb from 2000m or 3000m and steadily walk up for a couple of days, here you can get by car all the way to 5000m and walk the rest 600m up in a couple of hours.
 Important to remember that going that high requires good acclimatization, make sure to stay for a couple of days around the Atacama before attempting to summit.
 It takes half a day to get to Cerro Toco from San Pedro de Atacama, climb to the top and get back to the town.
 Tours leave early in the morning.
 Price around 100US$ per person including guide, transport, breakfast and lunch, oxygen (in case).